 For anyone considering this truck life or van life, I have a few points to share:

-- Make sure you are able to give up precious things in life.
+- Make sure you can give up precious things in life.

 - Some friendships will not last.